 prefix/TypeName.py on the classpath.
 In the case of this example, it will be

 Alternatively, you can set a customized script path in the

 <type type="acme.MysqlReportingExportHook" extends="xlrelease.JdbcExportHook"> <property name="scriptLocation" hidden="true" default="mypath/MyScript.py" /> </type>

 Note: It is recommended that you use the default location of

-In Release, go to Settings > Shared configuration and configure an instance of your export hook.
+In Release, from the navigation pane, go to Configuration> Connections and configure an instance of your export hook.